blsalcido/phase_0_unit_1/week_2/5_Think_about_time/my_reflection.md

 *   challenges.
 The second most important part would be to attend office hours as much as possible.
 That really
 *   seems to help solidify things for me.
 I also want to spend as much time as I can talking to my pairs about the
 *   week's challenges.
 Even if we've both already worked on and completed a given challenge seperately , I think
 *   sometimes just talking about the paths we each took to arrive at a solution can be very helpful.
+I also really
+*   want to swap my current desk chair out for a stability ball or maybe even try moving my computer to a high
+*   counter top so I can stand while I work.
+All this sitting has my lower back aching like crazy lately.